alirezarahmani/alirezarahmani.github.io/_pages/about.md

 🛠️ Tech Maestro:
 My toolkit is diverse, spanning PHP 8.2, Symfony 6, Laravel, and more.
 I thrive on challenges, leveraging my proficiency to handle the demands of any project.
 With a focus on DDD, I architect systems that not only meet technical requirements but also align with your business strategy.

-🏆 Proven Achievements:
-In my recent role at PEPData in Lisbon, I led the redesign of an anti-money laundering solution, applying DDD principles to enhance system performance.
-At WorkSome in KBH, I designed and implemented a Vendor Management System, demonstrating a commitment to DDD and refining product definitions.

 📚 Knowledge Sharer:
 As a regular speaker at conferences like Iran DDD and a contributor to Dzone, Tuts+, and SitePoint, I actively share insights and stay at the forefront of software engineering trends.
 My goal is not just to keep up but to contribute to the evolution of our field.